 Understanding how the UK electricity system is kept in balance via trades in electricity is complex but a useful beginners guide to the subject is available from Elexon.

 Much (but not all) of the data related to electricity generation and trading via the Balancing Mechanism is in the public domain on the website: www.bmreports.com

 Generators may be asked to reduce generation, even if they are contracted in to the market, because there is an error in the demand forecast, and less electricity is required than was expected.
 In such cases, a conventional generator will actually pay to reduce its output, because it is saving fuel.
 The generator’s financial position is protected because it retains that part of its price over and above the fuel cost.
-In other words it is compensated for lost income.
+In other words when it is contracted into the market and is for some reason then compelled by National Grid to stop generating it does not lose income.

 Sometimes payments are made to a generator in return for reducing output because more electricity is being generated than can be used in a particular region because a grid ‘constraint’ exists - an analogy would be a road block - preventing that electricity being exported to a region where the electricity could be used.

 Such a constraint exists between Scotland and England.
 Increasingly more electricity is being generated in Scotland than can be used in Scotland, and the grid interconnections between Scotland and England are insufficient to take the excess electricity which is generated, usually at times of, often unexpectedly, high winds and low Scottish demand.